 Spend an action-packed day at Ontario Place with this summer itinerary.

 Summertime fun at Ontario Place isn’t just a thing of the past.
 While revitalization plans are in the works to bring it back to its former glory, there are actually a lot of things happening at Ontario Place to warrant a full-day visit to the waterfront property.
-From exploring the grounds on a Segway to cruising the waterways, below is a list of activities to keep you and the whole family entertained for an entire day.
+From exploring the grounds on a Segway to playing on the water, below is a list of activities to keep you and the whole family entertained for an entire day.

 Check out the art installations

 Over the years, Ontario Place has showcased a number of art installations from Winter Light Exhibitions to the In/Future immersive art exhibition.
-This summer, there are two art installations worth checking out.
+This summer, there is one installation worth checking out.

 Grab lunch at the Vista Eatery